About Your First Concert

 How can I learn more about classical music?

-There are several ways to learn more about the music you hear at the Austin Symphony.
+There are several ways to learn more about the music you hear at the Muncie Symphony.
 Program notes are provided online for each concert at least one month prior to the concert.
 These same program notes are provided in the concert program at the concert that evening.
-Bob Buckalew hosts “Concert Conversations” at 7:10 in the concert hall on classical concert nights.
-These can be entertaining and enlightening, offering information about the composers and works for the evening.
-He will often have guest soloists, conductors or composers of a featured work for that concert.

-Here are some links to websites where you can look up composers and their works, buy recordings, and learn more about classical music:
+Here are some links to websites where you can look up composers and their works, and learn more about classical music:

 Naxos Records — The Learning Zone of the Nexus Records website has an introduction to classical music, biographies of composers, a glossary of musical terms, and an excellent guide to live-concert listening.
 You can also stream loads of classical pieces, making this a great place to visit if you want to listen to a work a couple of times before you hear it in concert.